Russian folklore: Russian Folklore in Soviet Russia (1917/1922 - 1991)

 Instead of receiving essential advice from a mythical being, the protagonist would be given advice from omniscient Stalin.
-If the character followed Stalin's divine advice, he could be assured success in all his endeavors and a complete transformation into the "New Soviet Man."
+If the character followed Stalin's divine advice, he could be assured success in all his endeavours and a complete transformation into the "New Soviet Man".
 The villains of these contemporary faerie tales were the Whites and their leader Idolisce, "the most monstrous idol," who was the equivalent of the tsar.
 Descriptions of the Whites in noviny mirrored those of the Tartars in byliny.
 In these new tales, the Whites were incompetent, backwards capitalists, while the Soviet citizens became invincible heroes.

 Once Stalin died in March 1953, folklorists of the period quickly abandoned the new folktales of the period.
 Written by individual authors and performers, noviny did not come from the oral traditions of the working class.
 Consequently, today they are considered pseudo-folklore, rather than genuine Soviet (or Russian) folklore.
 Without any true connection to the masses, there was no reason noviny should be considered anything other than contemporary literature.
 Specialists decided that attempts to represent contemporary life through the structure and artistry of the ancient epics could not be considered genuine folklore.
 Stalin's name has been omitted from the few surviving pseudo-folktales of the period.
 Instead of considering folklore under Stalin a renaissance of the traditional Russian epic, today it is generally regarded as a period of restraint and falsehoods.

 Types

 Folktales

 Evidence of Russian folktales exists as early as the 12th century, and indicates it had been around for some time earlier.
 Not much content from early folktales exists today, however, largely due to suppression of non-Christian narratives by the Church.
 Telling folktales was strictly forbidden at least as early as the 12th century, and in some cases transgression led to death.
 It was only by the 16th century that Russian folktales began getting recorded, and only by the 19th century with Bogdan Bronitsyn's "Russian Folk Tales" (1838) that a compilation of genuine Russian folktales was published.
 Study of folklore gained particular popularity in the late 20th century (around the 1960s).

-There have been several attempts to classify European folklore, and one notable system was begun by Finnish folklorist Antti Arne, and later developed by Leningrad professor N. P. Andreyev.
-This system identified 915 main types of folktales (categorized by themes, plots, characters, and other story elements).
+There have been several attempts to classify European folklore, and one notable system was begun by Finnish folklorist Antti Aarne, and later developed by Leningrad professor N. P. Andreyev.
+This system identified 915 main types of folktales (categorised by themes, plots, characters, and other story elements).
 Of these, about one third (317 types) were found in both Eastern and Western European tales, one third (302) types were found exclusively in Western European tales, and one third (296 types) were found exclusively in Eastern European tales.